seontechnologies/playwright-utils/README.md

 # 1. If not already set, set your GitHub token as an environment variable
 export GITHUB_TOKEN=your_personal_access_token

-# 2. Run the publish script and follow the prompts
+# 2. Run the publish script
 npm run publish:local
 ```

-The script will guide you through:

-- Selecting a version type (patch/minor/major/custom/date-based)
-- Building the package
-- Publishing to GitHub Packages
-- Creating a git tag and commit